VirtualMetric/virtualmetric-docs/docs/glos.md

 ## T

-**Template** Object containing selection and/or processing logic for an incoming data stream
+**Template** Container object with selection and/or processing logic for an incoming data stream

 ## V